Animal Pet Doctor.com and the FoxNest Veterinary Hospital...Compassionate Pet Care Since 1984

 As we learn more about the therapeutic effect of animals on people, there will be more and more people who will benefit from contact with pets.
 They have much to give and offer it freely

-But there's a flip side to this relationship.
+But there's a flip side to this relationship and the benefits of having a pet.

 What are our responsibilities in having a pet?